by Marty Dodson

 While that is a great exercise, it does NOT mean that all (or any) of those words need to wind up in my song.
 In “Everybody Wants To Go To Heaven”, doctors, nurses, hospitals, masks, and gloves are all related to my title.
 They have to do with people dying or being sick.
 They just didn’t point to my title, so they didn’t make the cut.
 Writing to your song title helps weed out those words that just don’t do the song justice.

 So, what is my process?

-I start with my title.
+My first step in building a song is to start with a title.
 Then I ask myself “What idea sets this title up best the first time?”
 My listeners have never heard my song, so how am I going to lead them to my title so that when it arrives it is both “unexpected and inevitable?”(As one of my mentors, Tom Shapiro used to say).